-- Improved cash flow.
-The most important advantage of factoring your invoices is that your cash flow improves – putting you in a better position to cover company expenses.
+The most important advantage of factoring your invoices is improving your cash flow.
+The improved cash flow puts you in a better position to cover company expenses and handle growth.

-- Line flexibility.
-Since the line is based on your invoices (their dollar amount and quality), the line can grow and adapt to increasing revenues.
-This important advantage provides a financial platform that can support growth.
+Since the line is based on your invoices (their dollar amount and quality), it can grow and adapt to increasing revenues.
+This important advantage provides a financial platform to support growth.

 Disadvantages of Factoring

 However, invoice financing is not perfect for every company.
 Factoring has some disadvantages that you should be aware of so that you can make an informed decision.
 Some disadvantages include:

 The cost of factoring financing is much higher than other types of funding.
 The solution works best in transactions that have a minimum profit margin of 20% and invoices that pay in 60 days or less.

 Factoring is designed specifically to address the cash flow problems created by slow-paying customers.
 If you have other problems, or if you need capital to buy equipment, factoring offers little (if any) help.